dimasvas/jquery-live-search/README.md

 ```

 ### limitResult
-Specify limit of items to be returned from backend.
+Specify limit of items to be returned from backend.<br>
-Default value: 10.
+Default value: 10.<br>
 Optional.

 ```javascript